-Great Head Trail is a 1.7 mile moderately trafficked loop trail located near Bar Harbor, ME that features beautiful wild flowers and is rated as moderate.
+Great Head Trail is a 1.7 mile moderately trafficked loop trail located near Bar Harbor, Maine that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash